Freight Rate Data Collection

 The Xeneta Geo-Hierarchy is developed based on common market practices.
 Ocean freight rates contracted to and from specific areas and ports correlate strongly on price.
 We use the millions of price points in our database to validate the price correlation and can, as such, offer global data coverage.

-In our Geo-Hierarchy approach, we have grouped ports based on price and not proximity following the way the industry is pricing the different connections.
-Xeneta shows accurate pricing for the exact port-port connection as the rate data is aggregated based on ports with similiar pricing.
-The areas where ocean freight rate correlation is strongest and embedded in today's quotation practices is in North Europe and the Far East.
-Therefore, in Xeneta, these are built up by Main Ports and Sub Ports.
-The remaining areas are built up by geographical areas.
+In our Geo-Hierarchy approach, we have grouped ports together based on price — not proximity — following the way the industry prices the different connections.
+Xeneta shows accurate pricing for exact port-to-port connections because the rate data is aggregated based on ports with similar pricing.
+The areas where ocean freight rate correlation is strongest is in North Europe and the Far East.
+Xeneta builds these areas up by Main Ports and Sub Ports, while the remaining areas are built up by geographical regions.

 By sampling from a broad set of companies, Xeneta collects data within a statistical sample to capture tendencies in the statistical population.
 Utilizing sampling requires a wide selection of sources, which is the basis of Xeneta’s services.
 The methodology is carefully chosen for quality assurance.

 Xeneta provides users with key statistical measurements of the market prices sourced.
 In this way, we can provide easy-to-understand information while at the same time ensuring the anonymity of our users' data.

 Our key benchmarking metrics are Market Average, Market High, and Market Low — together giving insight into different parts of the market.
 The Market Average represents the arithmetic mean of all prices for a trade lane valid on a particular day.
 The Market Low represents the prices at the 2.5 percentile of the market, and the Market High represents the prices at the 97.5 percentile of the market.